sripkunda/Cammy/index.md

 | <kbd>Ctrl</kbd> or <kbd>⌘</kbd> <kbd>K</kbd>                  | Insert Link       |
 | <kbd>Ctrl</kbd> or <kbd>⌘</kbd> <kbd>L</kbd>                  | Unordered List    |
 | <kbd>Ctrl</kbd> or <kbd>⌘</kbd> <kbd>Alt</kbd> <kbd>C</kbd>   | Insert Code Block |

-## Credits

-This project would not be possible without [EasyMDE](https://github.com/Ionaru/easy-markdown-editor), the core of the markdown editor that has been modified to fit the editing needs of Cammy's real-time markdown-preview.
-Cammy also uses [compromise](https://github.com/spencermountain/compromise) for natural language processing (how Cammy recognizes events, tasks, dates, etc.).